zowe/docs-site/docs/user-guide/sdks-using.md

 To get started, import the SDK packages to your project.
 You can pull the packages from an online registry, or download the packages from Zowe.org to install locally.

-### Install Node.js and Pyhton SDK from online registry
+### Install Node.js from online registry

-Pull the packages from an online registry such as npm or PyPi.
+Pull the packages from an online registry such as npm.

 **Follow these steps:**

 1. In command-line window, navigate to your project directory.
 Issue the following command to install a package from the registry:

    - To import a Node.js package: `npm install <PackageName>`
-   - To import a Python package: `pip install <PackageName>`

      *where* `<packageName>` is the name of the SDK package that you want to install, such as `zos-files-for-zowe-sdk`.

      The packages are installed.
 Node packages are defined in `package.json` in your project.
-Python packages are installed by default to `$PYTHONPATH/Lib/site-packages` (Linux) or to the Python folder in your local `/AppData` folder (Windows).

 2. **(Optional)** You might want to automatically update the SDK version when updates become available, or you might want to prevent automatic updates.

     - To define the versioning scheme for Node packages, use [semantic versioning](https://docs.npmjs.com/about-semantic-versioning).

-    - To define versioning for Python packages, specify versions or version ranges in a `requirements.txt` file checked-in to your project.
-For more information, see [pip install](https://pip.pypa.io/en/stable/cli/pip_install/) in the pip documentation.

 ### Install Java SDK from online registry